 Mechanical engineering is one of the fundamental types of engineering, and it is also contains a large quantity of sub-categories, such as heating and cooling, thermodynamics, manufacturing engineering, and more.
 There has always been a need for mechanical engineers, and since there are very innovative solutions coming about in more specialized mechanical engineering fields such as robotics and industrial engineering, we expect mechanical engineering and its sub-categories to be in demand in the future.
-Even Google’s Director of Engineering thinks this is the future, especially robotics engineering.

-There are multiple options for mechanical engineering degrees online and on-campus in a more traditional setting.
-Nowadays, it does not really matter whether you earn your undergraduate or graduate degree online – it is very common and most employers view the curriculum the same.
+Yes, there are multiple options for mechanical engineering degrees online and on-campus in a more traditional setting.
+Nowadays, it does not really matter whether you earn your undergraduate or graduate degree online - it is very common and most employers view the curriculum the same.
 As some know, a study by the US Department of Education stated that those that studied at least a portion of their coursework online actually retained more information and had better learning outcomes.

 Types of Mechanical Engineering Degrees